cardano-foundation/developer-portal/docs/get-started/air-gap.md

   - record transaction details from your home computer environment & Internet connected machines, for use in the air gap (as per [Secure Workflow](./secure-workflow)):
       - your Cardano account balances, UTxO addresses & payment addresses
-      - notes from personal files & web sites about the work you will be doing within the air gap (since you won't have Internet access there);
+      - notes from personal files & websites about the work you will be doing within the air gap (since you won't have Internet access there);
   - take notes in the air gap environment (problems, error messages) to copy back to your computer, since you can't upload them through the air gap.

 LibreOffice documents saved with a password are entirely AES-encrypted with a key deriving from that password, which produces arguably the best commercially available security for files & data.